patrikx3/corifeus/README.md

 ---
-# 🎮 Corifeus Matrix v2019.3.18-1
+# 🎮 Corifeus Matrix v2019.4.3

 🙏 This is an open-source project.
 Star this repository, if you like it, or even donate to maintain the servers and the development.
 Thank you so much!

-Possible, this mini server, rarely, is down, please hang on for 15-30 minutes and the server will be back up.
+Possible, this server, rarely, is down, please hang on for 15-30 minutes and the server will be back up.

 All my domains ([patrikx3.com](https://patrikx3.com) and [corifeus.com](https://corifeus.com)) could have minor errors, since I am developing in my free time.
 However, it is usually stable.

+**Note about versioning:** Versions are cut in Major.Minor.Patch schema.
+Major is always the current year.
+Minor is either 4 (January - June) or 10 (July - December).
+Patch is incremental by every build.
+If there is a breaking change, it should be noted in the readme.

 **Bugs are evident™ - MATRIX️**